 - Make a “date” with your weights and KEEP it!

 - Find a workout plan so that you do not go into the gym completely lost.
 Review the workouts before you get to the gym.
-Watch online videos or read how to preform each exercise so that you do not injure yourself.
+Watch online videos or read how to perform each exercise so that you do not injure yourself.

 - UPDATE: We now have our very own 12-week transformation plan!

-- Write down your goals (live healthier, lose weight, build muscle, run a 5K, etc) and put them somewhere you see them everyday!
-I have mine on the refrigerator!
+- Write down your goals (live healthier, lose weight, build muscle, run a 5K, etc) and put them somewhere you see them every day!
+I have mine on the refrigerator.

-- This is going to sound CRAZY but talk to yourself (not out-loud, of course)!
+- This is going to sound CRAZY but talk to yourself (not out loud, of course)!
 This has helped me the most.
 I work in an office environment so, unfortunately, there are always sweet temptations around.
 I literally talk to myself…I tell myself that it is NOT worth it.
 That little brownie does NOT control me.
 That brownie does NOT help me meet my goals.
 It might taste amazing but that will only last for a few SECONDS!

 - Once again and I cannot stress this enough…take it one meal at a time.
 Focus on what you can control and don’t beat yourself up over slip-ups!